Watching juicy red tomatoes growing on plants is one of the most pleasurable sights to watch.

 When to pick the tomatoes

-The best time to pick tomatoes are when they are ripe and you’re going to immediately use them.
+The best time to pick tomatoes is when they are ripe and you’re going to immediately use them.

 However, knowing when a tomato is best to pick needs some trial and error on your part.
 If you’re planting for the first time you will get the experience of whether you picked the tomatoes at the right time or not.